Fitting ARMA Time Series Models without Identification: A Proximal Approach: PROBLEM DEFINITION

 The above discussion is for an ARMA model that is already identified, i.e., $p$ and $q$ are known.
 For a model that is not identified, we also need

 i.e., the sparsity of $\ph$ and $\th$ follow hierarchical structures.

 Before discussing how these sparsity structures are enforced, we will briefly discuss the loss function for fitting ARMA models.
-Provided an identified model, i.e., $p$ and $q$ are known, fitting ARMA models are generally performed by finding the conditional maximum likelihood or conditional least-square estimates, which are close to each other assuming that $\epsilon_t$ in \eqref{eq:arma_1} follow a Normal distribution and the size of the time series $T$ is reasonably large.
-The conditional least-square estimate (for an identified model) requires solving

-where $\hat{y}_{t|t-1}(\ph,\th)$ is the model prediction for $y_t$ using the data $\{y_t\}_{t=1}^{t-1}$, and is called \emph{conditional} since it depends on the $p$ initial values for $y_t$ and $q$ initial values for $\epsilon_t$.
+Given an identified model, i.e., $p$ and $q$ are known, fitting ARMA models are generally performed by finding the conditional maximum likelihood or conditional least-square estimates, which are close to each other assuming that $\epsilon_t$ in \eqref{eq:arma_1} follows a Normal distribution and the data size $T$ is reasonably large.
+The conditional least-square estimate (for an identified model) requires solving {\allowdisplaybreaks[0] } where $\hat{y}_{t|t-1}(\ph,\th)$ is the model prediction for $y_t$ using the data $\{y_t\}_{t=1}^{t-1}$, and is called \emph{conditional} since it depends on the $p$ initial values for $y_t$ and $q$ initial values for $\epsilon_t$.
 Note that in the absence of MA terms (i.e., $q=0$), the objective function of \eqref{eq:cond_LS} is convex in the parameters of the AR model $\ph$.
-However, if $q>0$ then the objective function of \eqref{eq:cond_LS} is nonconvex, and optimization routines are not guaranteed to converge to the global optimum~\citep{hamilton1994time,box2015time,benidir1990nonconvexity,georgiou2008convex}.
+However, if $q>0$ then the objective function of \eqref{eq:cond_LS} is also nonconvex, and optimization routines are not guaranteed to converge to the global optimum~\citep{hamilton1994time,box2015time,benidir1990nonconvexity,georgiou2008convex}.
 To sum up, in its most general case, problem \eqref{eq:cond_LS} involves nonconvex minimization over a nonconvex set and, hence, it is difficult to solve.

-This paper is concerned with an optimization problem solution of which preserves the hierarchical sparsity structure discussed above.
+This paper intends to provide a solution that preserves the hierarchical sparsity structure and is \emph{not} concerned with the nonconvexities of the objective function and the feasible region.
 In the next section, we propose a method that allows learning $p$ and $q$ within the parameter estimation step.

-\section{Proposed method}
+\section{PROPOSED METHOD}